 While working with data, it is very important to inspect the data.
 Knowing insights about data such as count, mean, standard deviations, min-max values, data type, etc can provide valuable information about the data we’re working with.
 Pandas provide easier methods to give basic insights about a DataFrame.
-In this chapter, you will learn about some of those methods for extracting the basic insights about a DataFrame.
+In this chapter, you will learn about inspecting data using pandas to extract information such as count, dtype, mean, etc.

 # Making necessary imports import pandas as pd # Loading the dataset df = pd.read_csv("data.csv")

 Note: This dataset gets updated frequently, so the values seen in this example may slightly vary when you try the dataset yourself.
 However, the processes still remain the same.

 Display top n rows of a Pandas DataFrame

 The pandas.DataFrame.head method is used to display the top n rows of the DataFrame.

 If the number of rows (n) is not specified, the top 5 rows are displayed as default.

 # Displays top 5 rows by default df.head()